Ruthvik9/IDD-PeD/README.md

 ## Dataset Setup

 1. Place the video files and corresponding annotation files in the `data/IDDPedestrian/videos` folder
+2. The videos are present at the `/mnt/base/dpji/IDDPedestrian/videos/` folder on 10.4.16.30.
-2. Remove audio from the videos using 'bash remove_audio.sh'
+3. Remove audio from the videos using 'bash remove_audio.sh'
 ```bash
 cd data/IDDPedestrian/
 bash remove_audio.sh